renatorobotica12-tech/WRO-2026-Superiores-Jr--Mx-Future-engineers/README.md

 Initial testing shows:

 - The robot maintains a stable trajectory with an average deviation of approximately ±8 pixels from the target center.
-- Reduced oscillations compared to initial tests
+- Reduced oscillations compared to initial non-PID control tests
 - Reliable response to changes in object position

 Further testing and quantitative evaluation are currently in progress.